 High-impact practices refer to strategies that have been demonstrated to increase student engagement, learning, and success.
 These practices include community-engaged and service-learning, undergraduate research, first-year seminars, internships, project-based learning, etc. All student groups benefit from participating in such experiences, but the students who benefit the most are those who have been traditionally underserved in higher education—students of color, first-generation college students, low-income students, and students with disabilities (Kuh 2008; Finley & McNair 2013).

-As a key part of BC’s work in Achieving the Dream, RISE and the Office of the Provost will support departments that wish to infuse a high-impact practice into all or most sections of a course (or a sequence of related courses or set of courses along a BC Pathway) that reaches or will reach over 300 unduplicated BC students per year.
+As a key part of BC’s work in Achieving the Dream, RISE and the Office of the President will support departments that wish to infuse a high-impact practice into all or most sections of a course (or a sequence of related courses or set of courses along a BC Pathway) that reaches or will reach over 300 unduplicated BC students per year.
 Teams may request up to $25,000 for this work.
 One or more projects may be funded up to that total of $25,000, as determined by a review committee.

 Resources for Creating a Proposal

-If you would like to learn more about this funding opportunity, RISE will be holding info sessions about the Provost’s Award for Innovation & Equity on Zoom in 2022:
+If you would like to learn more about this funding opportunity, RISE will be holding info sessions about the President’s Award for Innovation & Equity on Zoom in 2023: